 I know I shouldn’t use the conspiracy theory fallacy when talking about the pseudoscience-pushing science deniers, who provide bread and butter of topics for skeptics.
 I keep observing the same ridiculous and insanely illogical arguments used in the same manner by all of the deniers, including the oft-repeated “science mistakes” trope.
 Honestly, I think the pseudoscience pusher meet annually in Sedona, Arizona, ground zero of woo, to discuss which trope they’re pushing this year.

-The antivaccinationists, creationists, anthropogenic global warming deniers, and whomever else pretends to use science to actually deny science frequently focus on a trope covering the mistakes science made.
-And then they produce a list of historical events that “prove” that science is wrong.
+The anti-vaccine zealots, creationists, anthropogenic global warming deniers, and whomever else pretends to use science to actually deny science frequently focus on this theme of “science mistakes.”
+And then they produce a list of cherry-picked examples that “prove” that science is wrong (see Note 1).
 Of course, this indicates more of a misunderstanding of what is science and the history of science than it is a condemnation of science.
 But your typical science denier is probably not going to let facts get in the way of maintaining faith in their beliefs.
-So let’s deconstruct and discredit these “science makes mistakes” tropes.
+So let’s deconstruct and discredit this “science mistakes” trope.

 By the way, in my story, I admit that there are many “science mistakes,” so read on.
 Hopefully, it’s somewhat enlightening.
 Continue reading “Science mistakes – debunking a trope loved by pseudoscience”